-Some people have suggested that forms – the first level – only come into existence as and when reality or thoughts create them, and that without a physical or sentient reality there would be no logic or mathematics.
+Some people have suggested that forms – the first level – only come into existence as and when physical reality or thoughts create them, and that without a physical or sentient reality there would be no logic or mathematics.
+Penrose draws a picture in which Order, Physics and Mind each arise from the previous one in a triangular cycle.
 But this does not explain why only certain forms can be discovered: if we created new logical forms just by thinking about them, we could create whatever we liked.
-But in practice we are bound by the immutable laws of logic to discover only what they allow.
-And of course, the laws of physics arose without anybody to invent them.
-Might a primal God have invented reason and physics?
-That just poses the self-contradiction of a primal god, a First Cause, taking Divine form without any rules for such form yet having been devised.
-No, there is no sense in the idea of physically calling something into the world of abstract order.
+Yet in practice we are bound by the immutable laws of logic to discover only what they allow, and by our own finiteness to discover only a fraction of the order awaiting its turn.
+And of course, the laws of physics allow a smaller set of forms still, explicitly contradicting a great many of the forms we have already thought up.
+Neither of the second two level can affect the realm of Order, that is primal and unchanging, it stands outside of time and time itself must be its first servant.

-There is one other significant difference in the way the third level relates to the second: it can make direct changes to the physical world.
-Neither higher level can affect the realm of Order, that is primal and unchanging, it stands outside of time and time itself must be its first servant.
-A remark in this text about say the quality of redness is part of the objective physical world of symbolic information, yet it is talking about a subjective, conscious experience – the far side of the hard problem.
-In this way, the qualia of experience can affect the physical world.
+There is one other significant difference in the way the third level relates to the second.
+It is very obvious, yet perhaps rather extraordinarily it has been vehemently denied, or at least tacitly ignored, by many a mainstream philosopher.
+The qualia of experience can, and do, make direct changes to the physical world, to the layer beneath them.
+A remark in this text about say the quality of redness is part of the objective physical world of semantic information, yet it is talking about a subjective, conscious experience – the far side of the hard problem.
+Right now you are reading an example of how the qualia of (my) experience can affect the physical world (of your screen).
 While the qualia themselves are inexpressible, thinking about redness creates a particular neural signal – a recollection of the physical correlate of the quale.
 The information content of that signal then finds its way into these words.
-We can go on, as this sentence is now illustrating, to have complex ideas about these qualia.
+We can go on, as this sentence is continuing to illustrate, to have complex ideas about these qualia.

 This ability of the third level, to reach back down and tinker with the second, creates a curious paradox.
 How can a mere subjective correlate of a brain signal trigger a novel brain signal relating not to the previous signal but to its non-physical correlate?

-Some people think that these qualia of our inner experience cannot affect the physical world because having something non-physical affect it would break the laws of physics.
+Some people think that these qualia of our inner experience cannot affect the physical world because having something non-physical affecting it would break the laws of physics.
 They think of the conscious mind as a kind of projection screen across which the qualia play like a film show in a story where we the audience cannot intervene.
 Others, calling themselves positivists, go a step further and say that, since the self can have no action through physical law, it effectively does not exist.
 But in such theories, how the qualia of experience arise from their physical correlates on the one hand, and how we can talk about them on the other, is never quite made clear.

 Indeed, at present we do not know how this can work, only that it must.
 Quantum uncertainty and chaos theory provide two well-known physical principles through which arbitrary physical things can happen without a rigorous causal chain of events, although there may well be more such mechanisms to be discovered for all we know.

 Various ingenious theories of brain function have been proposed, such as weird quantum effects in specific areas of brain chemistry, but until we can understand more about how the brain works such theories have no real foundation.
-Information science is making slow progress in its attempts to describe symbolic or mental information in physical terms.
+Information science is making slow progress in its attempts to describe semantic or mental information in physical terms.
 This is the classic motivation for denying the hard problem.
 More recently theorists have forward all kinds of fancy ideas about quantum superpositions of possibilities in the brain and suchlike.
 But, as we have seen, the hard problem is not about information.
 The plain truth is, neither quanta nor chaos engines can perceive redness any more than any other brain mechanism can.
 The physical world can only ever bring forth the neural signals, it has absolutely nothing to say about how we experience those signals.